Nick Sakiewicz: National Lacrosse League

 Since taking over as commissioner, Sakiewicz has partnered with Twitter to live stream select games, increased ticket sales and led the way in launching NLL TV.
-In March 2018, Sakiewicz secured the largest media rights deal in the history of the league, partnering with B/R Live, Turner's live streaming service, for all games to be streamed on the platform starting with the 2018-2019 season.
+In March 2018, Sakiewicz secured the largest media rights deal in the history of the league, partnering with B/R Live, Turner's live streaming service, for all games to be streamed on the platform starting with the 2018–2019 season.

-Under Sakiewicz' watch, the league has seen attendance growth for three consecutive years and games routinely average 10,000 fans per game.
+Under Sakiewicz's watch, the league has seen attendance growth for three consecutive years and games routinely average 10,000 fans per game.

-Sakiewicz' biggest impact has come with league expansion.
+Sakiewicz's biggest impact has come with league expansion.
 The last time the league added expansion franchises before Sakiewicz took over as commissioner was in 2007, when the Chicago Shamrox and the New York Titans joined the league.
 Starting with the 2008 season, the league saw continued consolidation, with the league going from 13 teams in 2007 to nine teams in 2012.

-Under his watch, the NLL has grown back to 13 teams, and Sakiewicz has repeatedly stated his intention to grow the league by two teams per year to eventually reach 20-30 teams.
+Under his watch, the NLL has grown back to 13 teams, and Sakiewicz has repeatedly stated his intention to grow the league by two teams per year to eventually reach 20–30 teams.

-Sakiewicz' biggest initiative for expansion franchises is to get what he calls "blue-chip owners" in the league, with teams who have favorable arena deals and to be in a good sports and entertainment market.
+Sakiewicz's biggest initiative for expansion franchises is to get what he calls "blue-chip owners" in the league, with teams who have favorable arena deals and to be in a good sports and entertainment market.

 The first team to be announced as an expansion franchise was the San Diego Seals on August 30, 2007.
 Joseph Tsai, co-founder of the Chinese e-commerce platform Alibaba Group, was announced as the ownership group.
 Two weeks later, on September 14, 2017, the NLL awarded an expansion franchise to Comcast Spectacor to return the Wings to Philadelphia.
 Tsai and Comcast each paid a reported $5 million for their expansion franchises.

-On September 13, 2018, Sakiewicz announced that the Rochester KnightHawks would be moving to Halifax, Nova Scotia for the 2019-2020 season.
+On September 13, 2018, Sakiewicz announced that the Rochester KnightHawks would be moving to Halifax, Nova Scotia for the 2019–2020 season.
 Rochester will be awarded an expansion franchise under the ownership of Terry and Kim Pegula, who also own the Buffalo Bandits.